shivannis/xandr-docs-public/xandr-docs/articles/mobile-sdk/show-interstitials-ads-on-ios.md

 ---
-Title : Show Interstitials Ads on iOS
-Description : This page has instructions and code samples for showing interstitial ads on iOS. ms.custom : android-ios
+title : Show Interstitials Ads on iOS description : This page has instructions and code samples for showing interstitial ads on iOS. ms.custom : android-ios
 ---